Filter by Category

 ELL Beginner: This course is intended for students with limited English language skills.
 The focus will be to build a practical English vocabulary and understanding of basic grammar structures to communicate in everyday life.
 Class activities will give students practice in conversational English as well as reading and writing.

-Note: New students will need placement test on the first date to place into Advanced class, or Intermediate class, or Beginner class
+Note: New students will have placement test on the first day to place into Advanced class, or Intermediate class, or Beginner class

 ELL Advanced: This course is intended for students who have completed the Intermediate course or have a high intermediate to advanced level of English.
 The course will focus on building skills in reading, writing, grammar and advanced vocabulary for everyday life or academic study.
 The classes will offer practice through a variety of activities, including class discussions, oral presentations, small group work and individual assignments.